 Days 3-15 — You have fourteen days to come up with the entire amount due on the 14-day notice.
-The landlord doesn’t have to accept any partial payments but does have to accept the rent if it’s presented in entirety within these 14 days.
+The landlord doesn’t have to accept any partial payments but has to accept the rent if presented in entirety within these 14 days.
 The 14-day notice shouldn’t include additional late fees.

-Day 16 — If your rent still unpaid, your landlord now has the option of serving tenant a lawsuit for unlawful detainer (eviction summons and complaint).
+Day 16 — If the rent is still unpaid, the landlord now has the option of serving the tenant a lawsuit for unlawful detainer (eviction summons and complaint).
 This initiates legal eviction action.

-- The tenant has seven days to answer the summons and complaint, or they lose the lawsuit by default.
+- The tenant has seven days to answer the summons and complaints or lose the lawsuit by default.
 The date the answer is due will appear on the summons.

 - The summons may already be filed with the court.
 If it’s been filed, it’ll have a case number stamped in the upper right-hand corner.

-- The answer must contain any and all defenses the tenant has against the eviction, as well as list any money of the tenant’s that the landlord’s holding.
+- The answer must contain the defenses the tenant has against the eviction, as well as a list of any the tenant’s money that the landlord is holding.

 - If the tenant doesn’t answer, a default judgment will be issued against them.